HAHerrmann/PythonTeaching/README.md

 Often multiple solutions are feasible within a metabolic network.
 For this reason we will analyse the upper and lower bound of each reaction.
 The true solution is expected to lie within these bounds.

-Only Flux Variability Analysis (FVA) will be discussed as CBM techniques.
+Only Flux Balance Analysis (FBA) and Flux Variability Analysis (FVA) will be discussed as CBM techniques.
 If you wish to consider other CBM techniques, such as flux sampling, please see the literature at the end.

 ### Exercise